gringoirejyc/ResponsiveBlog/README.md

 # Responsive Images: Project Part 1 #

+# UPDATES
+1.There some picture problem about this project, will edit it later

 ## Project Goals: ##

 - [x] Make the images fit in their containers in the viewport.